matghazaryan/Unrealm/README.md

 - Getting rid of Realm crashes like "Realm accessed from incorrect thread"
 - Getting rid of boilerplate code such as `@objc dynamic var`.
 Use just `var` or `let`
 - Getting rid of boilerplate code such as `RealmOptional<Int>`.
 Use just `Int?`
+- Works perfect with Swift's Codable and optional types!

 #### Cons 🍟
 - Losing "Live Objects" feature.
 Which means when you modify an object got from Realm the other ones will not be updated automatically.
 So after modifying an object you should manually update it in realm.